 If an employer’s negligence aboard a vessel in navigable waters leads to the injury or death of crewmen, The Jones Act covers those crewmembers.
 This is true even if the vessel is at sea or in rivers, lakes, bays, bayous, sounds, or any other waterway.
 Unfortunately, The Jones Act does not cover all accidents aboard floating vessels.
 To find out if you have a case, please contact the knowledgeable attorneys at the Houston law firm of Stevenson & Murray.
 Your consultation and case evaluation will be free and completely confidential.

 The Jones Act is a commonly misunderstood law, but if you work offshore for any Houston-based company, it’s essential to understand the rights it provides to you in the event of a work-related injury.
-The Jones Act requires all maritime employers to ensure their working environments are functional and safe; they are also required to ensure their employees have all necessary training and equipment to perform their work duties.
+The Jones Act requires all maritime employers to ensure their working environments are functional and safe; they are also required to ensure their employees have all the necessary training and equipment to perform their work duties.

 An employer becomes liable for an employee’s damages under the Jones Act whenever the employer’s negligence or misconduct results in an injury.
 For example, if a ship owner employs a small crew and is responsible for ensuring the vessel’s seaworthiness, any crewmember injured because of a mechanical problem with the vessel would likely have grounds to file a Jones Act claim against the ship owner.
 The owner is legally required to ensure the vessel is fully seaworthy before every voyage.

-If you were hurt aboard a rig, barge, tugboat, tanker ship or any other vessel, you might have rights as a seaman under the Jones Act.
-The Jones Act is a federal maritime law that grants specific rights to injured seamen, crewmen and some other maritime workers, including the following:
+If you were hurt aboard a rig, barge, tugboat, tanker ship, or any other vessel, you might have rights as a seaman under the Jones Act.
+The Jones Act is a federal maritime law that grants specific rights to injured seamen, crewmen, and some other maritime workers, including the following:

 The Jones Act covers crewmen who are injured or die through the negligence of their employers aboard vessels in navigable waters at sea or rivers, lakes, bays, bayous, sounds, or any other waterway.
 Unfortunately, not all accidents aboard floating vessels are covered by the Jones Act.
 To find out if you have a case, please contact the knowledgeable Houston Jones Act lawyers of Stevenson & Murray.
 Your consultation and case evaluation will be free and completely confidential.